ua0lnj/vdr-plugin-softhddevice/README.txt

 Note:
 	For old Intel video use va-api and va-api-glx.
 For newest Intel video use va-api-egl.
 	For old Nvidia video use vdpau.
-For newest Nvidia video use cuvid.
+For newest Nvidia video use cuvid and cuvid-egl.